 The NRAs' case analysis shows that only ten cases of joint dominance have been brought to the Commission in the period 2004-2012.
 The small number of cases may on the one hand reflect the fact that joint dominance does not frequently occur.
-On the other hand, it may also reflect the fact that it does occur, but that the burden of proof is perceived unclear.
+On the other hand, it may also reflect the fact that it does occur, but that the burden of proof is perceived as high or at least unclear and that it is dissuading NRAs from bringing cases.

 The national cases' analysis also shows that among these cases, only four decisions were actually adopted.
 Four cases were withdrawn following discussions with, or comments from, the Commission; one was overturned by a national court and one was ultimately not notified due to changes in the market.
+This could suggest that NRAs are unclear as to how to prove joint dominance to the satisfaction of the Commission and/or the national courts (or perhaps that in some cases the issue of concern is a tight oligopoly rather than joint dominance).
 In discussion, many NRAs do suggest they would like more assistance in their approach to the assessment.

 In this line, this chapter aims to provide suggestions as to how joint dominance can be assessed.
 In particular, it considers the SMP guidelines and links it to the economic reasoning which sits behind the Airtours' Criteria.
-It also draws on the cases considered in Annex A and
+It also draws on the cases considered in Annex A and B looking at which factors were particularly important to prove joint dominance (or co-ordinated effects in the case of mergers) and why certain cases failed.
+It then considers the evidence required to show that these criteria hold.